jah18181/ytvancedx/README.md

 # Download

-# ALL release has been removed as request from ReVacned Extended community.
+# ALL release has been removed as request from ReVanced Extended community.
 USE REVANCED or WAIT FOR VANCED+ to be implemented